libsdl-org/sdlwiki/SDL3/SDL_GetGlobalMouseState.md

 This function immediately queries the platform for the most recent asynchronous state, which is slower than the cached state of [SDL_GetMouseState](SDL_GetMouseState)().

-Passing non-NULL pointers to `x` or `y` will write the destination with respective x or y cursor position relative to the desktop as reported by the platform.
+Passing non-NULL pointers to `x` or `y` will write the destination with respective x or y coordinates relative to the desktop.

-In Relative Mode, the reported position usually contradict what you would manually calculated from [SDL_GetMouseState](SDL_GetMouseState)() and [SDL_GetWindowPosition](SDL_GetWindowPosition).
+In Relative Mode, the platform-cursor's position usually contradicts the SDL-cursor's position as manually calculated from [SDL_GetMouseState](SDL_GetMouseState)() and [SDL_GetWindowPosition](SDL_GetWindowPosition).

 This function can be useful if you need to track the mouse outside of a specific window and [SDL_CaptureMouse](SDL_CaptureMouse)() doesn't fit your needs.
 For